 Pompeii of the Caribbean

-Notes: Wear comfortable walking shoes.
+Notes: Wear comfortable walking shoes and the tour sequence may vary.
 A minimum participation is required to operate all Yachting Land Adventures, and some may have limited capacity.
 All adventures in the SeaDream Yachting Land Adventures program are subject to change.
 Final departure times will be published on-board.

 Port: Little Bay

 Price: 149 USD